Sepidiini

-The Sepidiini is a tribe of ground-dwelling darkling beetles (Tenebrionidae), that occurs across Africa, the Mediterranean Basin, the Arabian Peninsula and Mesopotamia.
+The Sepidiini ("toktokkies") is a tribe of ground-dwelling darkling beetles (Tenebrionidae), that occurs across Africa, the Mediterranean Basin, the Arabian Peninsula and Mesopotamia.
 It is composed of many hundreds of species.
 The larvae of some species are known to damage crops.
+Around 1,000 species are known to represent Sepidiini.
+Recently studies by Kamiński et al. revealed high levels of taxonomic inconsistencies across the tribe, which resulted in descriptions of a series of new genera.

 Morphology

 Their morphology is complex due to their richly divergent forms.
 They are distinguished from the diurnal taxa, by their well-developed and true hypomera of the elytra, the free mobility of the thorax and hind body, and the free and non-fused pleurital and pleural margins of the sterna and elytra respectively.

 Biology

 Their morphology is believed to facilitate moisture absorption and accumulation, via the open body sutures and the loosely joined body parts.
 Subtribe Trachynotina excepting, they show an almost uniform tendency to be nocturnal, crepuscular or shade-loving.
 Like the tribe Tentyriini, their daily rhythm is based on a strictly nocturnal ancestral disposition.
 Their open and non-connate body sutures suggest the enjoyment of nocturnal conditions and night moisture.